ski-matic/TrendingMovies/README.md

 ## Things to do next
 - think about how I would handle paging and infinite scrolling
-- there's pages of data - how many pages to get?
 - remove fab
-- UX transitions?
 - Corner cases?
   - Rotate screen?
   - Language?